milkydood/chrome-extension-literally/README.txt

 Make the web bearable again.
-Replace all instances of literal, literally literalllalalala
+Replace all instances of literal, literally literalllalalala with nothing

 Instructions for use: